 10. Can I Recover Damages If I’m a New Employee or My Employer Doesn’t have coverage?

-11. Can I Recover for My Injuries If I didn’t go to the Hospital or Doctor Right Away?
+11. Can I Recover Compensation For My Injuries If I didn’t go to the Hospital or Doctor Right Away?

 Yes.
 Injuries aren’t always immediately evident.
 An employee may feel fine immediately after the incident but a serious injury may develop later.
 While it is advised you seek medical attention as soon as possible after an accident, it does not automatically prevent you from bringing a worker’s compensation claim for injuries caused by the accident.

-12. Can I Recover for My Injuries Which Relate to a “Pre-Existing” Condition?
+12. Can I Recover Compensation for My Injuries Which Relate to a “Pre-Existing” Condition?

 Yes.
 An accident can often further injuries in an area that is already weakened by a prior condition.
 This is most common in back, shoulder, and knee injuries.
 An insurance company will try to use the fact that you received treatment to the same area to their advantage.
 For example, a person might have a previous shoulder injury, but as a result of this accident, they may now have a permanent injury and require surgery.
 An experienced attorney will have encountered this issue on many prior occasions and can aggressively challenge the insurance company’s allegations.
 Therefore, it is important to tell your physician, as well as your attorney, about any prior injuries as the insurance adjuster will eagerly argue that you were intentionally being deceptive to collect money for a pre-existing injury when you had no intention.